Maelstromeous/k8s-cluster/README.md

 ### Installing

+If you wish to use S3 backups, first apply a secret in the format:

 Go here to install Longhorn:

-`Cluster -> Select Cluster -> Apps & Marketplace -> Search for Longhorn -> Install`
+`Cluster Explorer -> Top left, select Apps & Marketplace -> Charts -> Longhorn`

-**NOTE** While Longhorn also shows up in the `Cluster Tools` bottom left, it didn't work for me that way.
+You can pretty much use all defaults, if you have a smaller 2 worker cluster change the default storage class to use 2 replicas instead of the default 3.
+Note this means you will only be able to have a single node failure tolerance.

 ### Configure Longhorn

 In order to actually use Longhorn, you need to configure it.
-It is **highly** recommended you give the [Rancher Longhorn Docs](https://rancher.com/docs/rancher/v2.6/en/longhorn/) a good read first.
+It is **highly** recommended you give the [Rancher Longhorn Docs](https://rancher.com/docs/rancher/v2.5/en/longhorn/) a good read first.
 We have already fufilled the installation requirements.

 ### Longhorn Config